 More people can get this free or low-cost health coverage than you may realize.
 Even if you earn too much money to get help from other low-income programs, you may be eligible for MaineCare.
 For example, you can earn up to 214% of the federal poverty level ($52,002 for a family of 4 in 2016) and still get MaineCare for your children.
 And there is no asset test for children.
 Other special MaineCare programs, such as coverage for HIV, breast cancer and cervical cancer, have even higher income cut-offs.

 - contact your local DHHS office,

 - download an application form, fill it out and submit it to DHHS, or

 - use "My Maine Connection" online application tool

 As a Medicare recipient, are you getting all of the benefits you could be getting?
 For example, MaineCare will pay the premium for your Medicare Part B supplemental plan if you are financially eligible.
 Also, you can get drugs cheaper under the Part D Plan.
 There are other supplements you may be missing out on.

 To find out, call Legal Services for the Elderly: 1-800-750-5353 or DHHS Statewide #: 1-877-543-7669.

 Affordable Care Act Discounts

-Beginning January 1, 2014 (through March 31, 2014) you can apply for affordable health insurance through healthcare.gov.
-The next open enrollment period starts November 15, 2014.
-But there are exceptions for people in certain circumstances.
+Beginning November 1, 2015 (through January 31, 2016) you can apply for affordable health insurance through healthcare.gov.
+There will be a similar "open enrollment period" each year.
+But there are exceptions for people in certain circumstances; they can enroll any time of year.
 Read more here.